aaugustin/mtefd/multiple-template-engines.rst

    its own subdirectory within installed applications to load templates from.
    This should simply be the engine's name e.g. ``/jinja2/`` for Jinja2.
-In order to preserve backwards-compatibility, it would remain ``/templates/`` for Django templates.
+In order to preserve backwards-compatibility, it would remain ``/templates/`` for the DTL.
 This convention has a lower impact on users because editors don't care about directory names the same way they do about file extensions.

    The intent of this design is that only one engine will find a template with a given identifier and that the order of template engines won't matter.
-   That said, nothing prevents users from relying on the order of template engines to implement fallback schemes.
+   However nothing prevents users from relying on the order of template engines to implement fallback schemes.

 Option 4 appears to provide the best compromise.
 It isn't perfect but it beats